Open Shortest Path First (OSPF) Protocol fundamentals

-Open shortest path first (OSPF) is a link-state routing protocol which is used to find the best path between the source and the destination router using its own shortest path first (SPF) algorithm.
-A link-state routing protocol is a protocol which uses the concept of triggered updates, i.e., if there is a change observed in the learned routing table then the updates are triggered only, not like the distance-vector routing protocol where the routing table are exchanged at a period of time.
+Open shortest path first (OSPF) is a link-state routing protocol that is used to find the best path between the source and the destination router using its own shortest path first (SPF) algorithm.
+A link-state routing protocol is a protocol that uses the concept of triggered updates, i.e., if there is a change observed in the learned routing table then the updates are triggered only, not like the distance-vector routing protocol where the routing table is exchanged at a period of time.

-To form neighbourship in OSPF, there is a criteria for both the routers:
+To form a neighborship in OSPF, there is a criterion for both routers:

-- It should be present in same area
+- It should be present in the same area.

-- Hello and dead timer should be same
+- Hello, and the dead timer should be the same.

 OSPF supports NULL, plain text, MD5 authentication.

-Note – Both the routers (neighbors) should have same type of authentication enabled. e.g- if one neighbor has MD5 authentication enabled then other should also have MD5 authentication enabled.
+Note – Both the routers (neighbors) should have some type of authentication enabled. e.g- if one neighbor has MD5 authentication enabled then others should also have MD5 authentication enabled.

 OSPF messages –